Project Data Management and Run Instructions

 sal <- addResources(sal, step = c("preprocessing", "trimming", "hisat2_mapping"), resources = resources) # parallelizes time consuming computations assigned to `step` argument

-## For ChIP-Seq project use:
+## For ChIP-Seq project use this line instead:

-sal <- addResources(sal, step = c("preprocessing", "bowtie2_alignment"), resources = resources)
+# sal <- addResources(sal, step = c("preprocessing", "bowtie2_alignment"), resources = resources)

 sal <- runWF(sal) # runs entire workflow; specific steps can be executed by assigning their corresponding position numbers within the workflow to the `steps` argument (see ?runWF)